This is part of a series of posts about the Leadership Lattice, a framework for learning about the different dimensions of management and leadership.

 This is a very expansive domain of concern, and can easily be divided into two sub-domains: outputs and outcomes.
 Outputs are what teams do, and outcomes are the results of those outputs.
 Outputs are often divided into functions - sales, engineering, product management, support.
 Outcomes are measured within the environment those outputs operate - in markets, with customers - both external and internal.

-It may seem as if one guiding mental model is not enough - but I think the concept of the knowledge loop covers it quite well.
-The knowledge loop is the cycle of decision making > execution > learning that takes place in organizations.
+It may seem as if one guiding mental model is not enough - but I think the concept of the learning loop covers it quite well.
+The learning loop is the cycle of decision making > execution > learning that takes place in organizations.
 Decisions guide execution, which creates learning, which in turn drives decisions.
 This cycle occurs at an individual level, team level, and organization level.
 As such, there is an argument for making the individual and team concerns a part of their respective layers in the lattice.
 What you do, how you do it, and what results from this across different timescales is a good way to encapsulate the application domain.

 The practices of this domain include: